OfelyaMuradyan/Image-Denoising/README.md

 ## Contributors

-Thanks to the following people who have contributed to this project:
+The following people who have also contributed to this project:

 - **Melkonyan Simon**
 - **Mkrtchyan Narek**